azsk/AzTS-docs/Control coverage/Feature/SubscriptionCore.md

 ### Control Spec

 > **Passed:**
-> No critical permanent role (Owner, Contributor, UAA) assignments present at subscription level OR if no role assignment present in subscription
+> No permanent role assignments present at subscription level apart from explicitly allowed roles OR if no role assignment present in subscription.
 >
 > **Failed:**
-> Any critical permanent role (Owner, Contributor, UAA) assignments present at subscription level
+> Any critical permanent role assignments present at subscription level apart from explicitly allowed roles.
 >
 > **Verify:**
 > RBAC result not found (sufficient data is not available for evaluation).